Fields and Equations of Classical Mechanics for Quantum Mechanics: Extended Bohmian Mechanics p4242

+\alt{P 15/L 45 Added at the end, work by another author is mentioned, supporting the quantum potential interpretation.}

 Note that Eq.~(\ref{p2922}) is an equality holding for two times differentiable real-valued functions, where $u_i^2 = \vert\bu_{i\pm}\vert^2$ and $P_i$ are given be Eq.~(\ref{p4720}) and (\ref{p4722}), respectively.
-Next we extend the interpretations of the functions $\bu_\pm$ and $P_i$ from Eqs.~(\ref{p4720}) and (\ref{p4722}) to the case where $R$ is the real part of the time-dependent wavefunctions $\Psi$, given by ansatz~(\ref{p4225}), and note that these functions also appear in (\ref{p2922}).
+Next we extend the interpretations of the functions $\bu_{i\pm}$ and $P_i$ from Eqs.~(\ref{p4720}) and (\ref{p4722}) to the case where $R$ is the real-valued factor of the time-dependent wavefunctions $\Psi$, given by ansatz~(\ref{p4225}), and note that these functions also appear in (\ref{p2922}).
 Making these interpretations and substituting Eq.~(\ref{p2922}) into (\ref{p3322}), we discover